Business English Teacher at MR-Education. February 2022 to present.

 Now this is something every EFL teacher must do at least once!
 Basically, you are not a real EFL teacher unless you’ve taught at a summer school! 😛

 My very first EFL job was with EF Oxford.
-It was right after the CELTA course , thanks to my colleague Angelos Bollas who published the job post on our facebook group.
+It was right after the CELTA course , thanks to my colleague Angelos Bollas who published the job post in our facebook group.
 Some positions needed to be filled ASAP and without second thoughts, I called them and got on a plane to the UK a few days after.

 It was just a two-week contract.
-I was skeptical about asking for an extension, since it was my first real teaching job.
+I was sceptical about asking for an extension, since it was my first real teaching job.
 It was not easy at first, but once you pick up the pace, learn the ropes and the routines , it really grows on you.
 Intense, fun and unforgettable are the words that best describe my first summer job in Oxford.

 You meet other great teachers, you network, you land good references for your next job and you share incredible moments with international students.
 If you enjoy teaching teenagers like I do, summer schools are like the TEFL heaven!